DME-3/Low-Alt-Obstacle-Check/README.md

 - Minimum ground altitude check is made with a default elevation value (50 m) instead of using gnd_elev parameter.
 - Not all authorised aircraft (e.g. HELI955) may have been properly filtered for older data (2021).
 - inf_pt and gnd_inf_pt flags in gdf will be set to True irrespective of margins.
 This may flag a flight in the site's map, which does not appear in the event list.
-- infractions for bridges over the Rhein river are not calculated.
+- Infractions for bridges over the Rhein river are not calculated.
+- Obstacles are considered punctual, their horizontal extent is not taken into account.
-- timestamp format changes at step 3 from string to datetime even if NACp list is empty.
+- Timestamp format changes at step 3 from string to datetime even if NACp list is empty.